paulej/perc-framework/draft-jones-perc-private-media-framework.md

 ## E2E Key Confidentiality

 To ensure the confidentiality of E2E keys shared between endpoints, endpoints will make use of a common Key Encryption Key (KEK) that is known only by the trusted entities in a conference.
-That KEK, defined in the PERC EKT Diet Draft [@!I-D.draft-jennings-perc-srtp-ekt-diet] as the EKT Key, will be used to subsequently encrypt SRTP master keys used for E2E authenticated encryption (E2E Key(i); i=\{a given endpoint\}) of media sent by a given endpoint.
+That KEK, defined in the PERC EKT Diet Draft TODO REF \[@!I-D.draft-jennings-perc-srtp-ekt-diet] as the EKT Key, will be used to subsequently encrypt SRTP master keys used for E2E authenticated encryption (E2E Key(i); i=\{a given endpoint\}) of media sent by a given endpoint.

 {#fig-who-has-what-key align="center"}
 ~~~